All performances of The Bodyguard will go on, regardless of weather conditions. Visit the event page for more information.

 Large print and Braille programs can be produced upon request.
 To request a document in an alternate format please allow a two weeks’ notice to accommodate this service.
 Large print menus are available at the Center’s concessions areas on all four levels.

-If you have any questions, would like further information or need assistance or accommodation not mentioned below, please contact the director of event management and access services at (920) 730-3782 or firstname.lastname@example.org.
+If you have any questions, would like further information or need assistance or accommodations not mentioned above, please contact us at (920) 730-3782 or email@example.com.